rh-tchuang/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

     IdentityFile "/path/to/ssh-key.pem"
     Port 22

-  # Note: Due to the way that Paramiko reads the SSH Config file,
+  \# Note: Due to the way that Paramiko reads the SSH Config file,
-  # you need to specify the NETCONF port that the host uses.
+\# you need to specify the NETCONF port that the host uses.
-  # i.e. It does not automatically use ansible_port
+\# i.e. It does not automatically use ansible\_port
-  # As a result you need either:
+\# As a result you need either:

   Host junos01
     HostName junos01
     ProxyCommand ssh -W %h:22 jumphost

-  # OR
+  \# OR

   Host junos01
     HostName junos01
     ProxyCommand ssh -W %h:830 jumphost

-  # Depending on the netconf port used.
+  \# Depending on the netconf port used.

-Example Ansible inventory file
+Ansible インベントリーファイルの例

 .. code-block:: ini